 While most people get their sense of smell and taste back after overcoming Covid-19, some still haven’t recovered these senses months later.
 For a smaller group of Covid long haulers, their sense of smell has become distorted; a condition called parosmia.
 This condition makes what were once pleasant smells and tastes (like a favorite food) now seem repulsive.

-So, why does Covid-19 cause loss of smell and taste?
+So, why does Covid-19 cause the sudden loss of taste and smell?
 Well, we don’t know precisely why this phenomenon occurs – yet.
 SARS-CoV-2 is a novel virus, and researchers are still learning how it operates.

 There is, however, a consensus that the virus likely infects cells in the nose that support sensory neurons (called sustentacular cells).
 When those cells stop functioning properly, we lose the ability to smell and therefore taste.